Assassination of John F. Kennedy: Aftermath in Dealey Plaza

-At 12:36 p.m., teenager Amos Euins approached Dallas police sergeant D.V.
-Harkness to report having seen a "colored man ... leaning out of the window [with] a rifle" on the sixth floor of the depository during the assassination; in response, Harkness radioed that he was sealing off the depository.
+At 12:36 pm, teenager Amos Euins approached Dallas police sergeant D. V. Harkness to report having seen a "colored man ... leaning out of the window [with] a rifle" on the sixth floor of the depository during the assassination; in response, Harkness radioed that he was sealing off the depository.
 Witness Howard Brennan then approached a police inspector to report seeing a shooter—a white man in khaki clothing—in the same window.
-Police broadcast Brennan's description of the man at 12:45 p.m.
+Police broadcast Brennan's description of the man at 12:45 pm.
 Brennan testified that, after the second shot, "This man ... was aiming for his last shot ... and maybe paused for another second as though to assure himself that he had hit his mark."
 Witness James R. Worrell Jr. also reported seeing a gun barrel emerge from a sixth-floor depository window.
 Bonnie Ray Williams, who was on the fifth floor of the depository, stated that the rifle's report was so loud and near that the ceiling plaster fell onto his head.